-Translational research involves the analysis of the social and scientific processes underlying the cooperation between biomedical research laboratories and hospital departments, with the aim of identifying innovative therapeutic pathways and developing new drugs.
+Translational research: analysis of the social and scientific processes underlying the cooperation between biomedical research laboratories and hospital departments in order to identify innovative therapeutic pathways and to develop new drugs;

-Big data and biomedical research investigates the transformation of biomedical practices in relation to the growing pervasiveness of information technologies, which also offer opportunities for generating and analysing large quantities of genetic and epidemiological data.
+Big data and biomedical research: a study of the transformation of biomedical practices in relation to the growing pervasiveness of information technologies, which also offer the possibility of generating and analysing large quantities of genetic and epidemiological data;

-Personalised medicine research analyses the progressive affirmation of research activities and therapeutic protocols based on the genetic profile of patients, specifically studying problems relating to the management of patients’ bodies and the relations with doctors.
+Personalized medicine: analysis of the progressive affirmation of research activities and therapeutic protocols on the basis of the genetic profile of the patients, with a specific study of the problems relating to the management of the patient’s body and its relations with doctors;

-Health, medicine, and well-being media research monitors and analyses the evolution of media discourse and examines their relevance and content.
-This research exploits the potential of the TIPS project.
+Health, medicine and well-being in the media: monitoring and analysis of the evolution of media discourse on these issues, their relevance and their contents, exploiting the potential of the TIPS project;

-Population aging and care practices research considers the progressive increase of the average age of the global population.
-This research field focuses on transformation processes relating to therapeutic paths and care practices in family contexts, the network of local services, and various residential structures for the elderly.
+Population aging and care practices: considering the progressive lengthening of the average age and the growing weight of the elderly component in the demographic structure of our country, this field focuses on the transformation processes of therapeutic paths and care practices in the family context, in the network of local services and within residential structures.

 - Facing Dementia and Cognitive Impairment.
 A Transdisciplinary Approach through Supportive Care: a sociological perspective